rperezibacache/LMI_Control_DER_units/README.md

 ### Example
 In `example.py` an example of a DER unit of 2[MVA] is provided.
 The nominal values and the circuit parameters are provided in `--SYSTEM DEFINITION--` section.
-In `main_LMI.py`, local functions are difined, which are called from `example.py`.
+In `main_LMI.py`, global functions are defined, which are called from `example.py`.
 To execute the example, just run:

 ```
 python example.py